PROSCI CERTIFICATION (PROS & CONS)

 - You don’t have to earn continuing education credits to keep the certification.

-- It comes with a helpful toolkit.
+- It comes with a one-year subscription to Prosci’s digital tool suite.

 - It’s well known and respected.